Section restoration: Vertical/inclined shear

 This mechanism deforms an element to accommodate a change in shape by movement on closely spaced parallel planes of slip.
 The commonest assumption is vertical shear although comparisons with well understood examples suggest that antithetic inclined shear (i.e. in the opposite sense of dip to the controlling fault) at about 60°-70° is the best approximation to the behaviour of real rocks under extension.
 These algorithms preserve area but do not, in general, preserve line length.
 Restoration using this type of algorithm can be carried out by hand, but is normally done using specialist software.
 This algorithm is not generally thought to represent the actual mechanism by which deformation occurs, just to represent a reasonable approximation.

 Flexural slip

 In a flexural slip algorithm deformation occurs by unfolding the deformed fault bounded horse by slip along bedding planes.
 This modelling mechanism does represent a real geological mechanism, as shown by slickensides along folded bedding planes.
 The shape of the unfolded horse is further constrained either by using the restored fault boundary to the previous horse in the restored section of by using an internal pin within the block itself, assuming this was unsheared during the deformation.
 This algorithm is normally only used in software based restoration.
 It preserves both area and line length.

 Trishear

-A trishear algorithm is used to model and restore fault-propagation folds as other algorithms fail to explain thickness changes and strain variations associate with such folds.
+A trishear algorithm is used to model and restore fault-propagation folds as other algorithms fail to explain thickness changes and strain variations associated with such folds.
 The deformation within the tip-zone of the propagating fault is idealised to heterogeneous shear within a triangular zone starting at the fault tip.